Vignesh969696/GUVI_Second_Project/README.txt

    - One seaborn-styled chart for variety

 Power BI Dashboard
-   - Imported `ODI_full_dataset.csv` into Power BI
+   - Imported `cricket_data` into Power BI
-   - Created 10 different visualizations (bar, donut, clustered, etc.)
+   - Created 13 different visualizations (bar, pie, clustered, etc.)
    - Included filters and slicers to explore batting/bowling teams, venues, dismissals, and more